Yep, the rumors are true.

 For example, if you’re looking to target Canadians with a keen interest in fashion, you can still do that.
 But you’ll have a hard time reaching your ideal target in the opted-out iOS segment.
 So instead of a hip, 20-something fashionista, your carefully tailored ad might end up in front of a middle-aged construction worker with a deep passion for 12-pin bowling.

 Remember, though, you can still target niche audiences from desktop, web, and other operating systems.
-Jonathan is also keen to point out that not every iOS user will opt-out—but the numbers are yet to be seen once Apple releases the ATT prompt later this year.
+Jonathan is also keen to point out that not every iOS user will opt-out—but the numbers and ramifications will only be seen a couple of months down the line.

 It’s a big hit, a lot of people are scared.
 However, the impact will not be immediate.
 If you’re well-prepared and understand the changes to come, you’ll be ahead of the game.— Jonathan Naccache, President and Co-Founder, Webistry

 Ah, the mighty Facebook Pixel.
 Well, when it comes to retargeting iOS users, it’s not so mighty anymore.

 Previously, if someone clicked on an ad, the Facebook Pixel was able to identify that user and the actions they took.
 And through that event, you were able to remarket to them or create an audience of people with similar behaviors or interests.
 Now, if among that audience there are iOS users that have opted out, they will not be included anymore.